maartensukel/video-to-traffic-flow-information/README.md

 ![](assets/small_paths.png)

-## Installation
+## Initial Setup

-### 1. Python

 > Since we use f-strings a fair amount, python 3.6 or greater is required.
 Feel free to replace them if you need a lower python version.

-After having cloned the repository, install the required packages using `pip` by running
+First up we'll install the necessary python dependencies.
+After having cloned the repository and activated your favorite virtual environment, install the required packages using `pip` by running

 ```bash
 pip install -r requirements.txt